gramedia-digital-nusantara/midtranspay/readme.md

 with or endorsed by PT.
 Midtrans (Veritrans Indonesia).
 It is a 3rd party library to ease communication with the Veritrans API from Python Code.

+It is entirely USE AT YOUR OWN RISK.

+Read the license and documentation for full details.